rahulgopinath/rahulgopinath.github.io/_posts/2025-10-17-makefiles.markdown

 -include .deps/*.d
 ```

-Finally, do not rely on the ordering of recipes in the Makefile to ensure that the targets are built in a particular order.
+Do not rely on the ordering of recipes in the Makefile to ensure that the targets are built in a particular order.
 For example, if you have

 ```